DigitLib/mirador-textlayer-sr/README.md

 [![npm package][npm-badge]][npm]
 [![required Mirador version][mirador-badge]][mirador]

+## NOTE: This is a fork from https://github.com/sauterl/mirador-textoverlay used for NuxtJs integration

 **A Mirador 3 plugin to display a selectable text overlay based on OCR or transcriptions.**

 [![Screenshot][screenshot]][demo]